articsmoke1937/DollarsandSenseRealEstate/README.md

 # Website Summarization

 **The website that I created is for a fake real estate company.
-I decided to do 5 different pages that will showcase different features using the CSS and JAVA technologies.
+I decided to do 5 different pages that will showcase different features using the CSS and JAVASCRIPT technologies.
 The Index page will be the starter page and all other pages can link from there.**

 ### CSS Features